Alilakkis12/UN-World-Population-Prospects--Lebanon-Population-Analysis/README.md

-**Specific Objectives**
+**5. Specific Objectives**

 To answer:

 - How did Lebanon's total population change from 1950-2026 ?
+When was the fastest growth?

 - What is the UN scenario Immigration projection for Lebanon 2030, 2050, 2100?

-- When was the fastest growth?

 - Is Lebanon getting older?
 (MedianAgePop)

  -How does Lebanon compare to World for Total fertility rate (TFR) and  World average rate (LEx) ?